SerenityOS/serenity/Documentation/Kernel/GPUSubsystem.md

-# Introduction to the Kernel Graphics Subsystem
+# Introduction to the Kernel GPU Subsystem

-## What is the Kernel Graphics Subsystem?
+## What is the Kernel GPU Subsystem?

-The Kernel Graphics Subsystem is the kernel subsystem that is responsible to manage all graphics devices, framebuffers, hardware 3D acceleration, memory mappings, etc.
+The Kernel GPU Subsystem is the kernel subsystem that is responsible to manage all graphics devices, framebuffers, hardware 3D acceleration, memory mappings, etc.

 ## Responsibilities